-The legendary TV series, Dad’s Army, is celebrating its 50th anniversary this year.
-Losing none of its spark since it was first screened by the BBC in 1968, the scripts never grow tired and the series is still aired today all over the world.
+Losing none of its spark since it was first screened by the BBC in 1968, the Dad’s Army scripts never grow tired.
+Meet the gang!

 Dad’s Army originally ran for nine series, comprising 80 episodes that were shown between 1968 and 1977.
 Its familiar theme tune, ‘Who do you think you are kidding, Mr Hitler?’, was Perry’s idea, as he intended it to be a pastiche of wartime songs.